hpe-storage/python-hpedockerplugin/quick-start/README.md

       systemctl daemon-reload
       systemctl restart docker.service
 ```

+-  These are prerequisite packages to be installed on host OS:

 - run the etcd container/ cluster of containers https://github.com/hpe-storage/python-hpedockerplugin/blob/master/quick-start/README.md#run-etcd-container-or-cluster

 - set up hpe.conf and have a proper connectivity setup from host to 3PAR array https://github.com/hpe-storage/python-hpedockerplugin/tree/master/quick-start#setup-the-plugin-configuration-file